seantis/seantis.dir.council/README.md

+# WARNING

+This package is no longer developed.
+Other seantis.dir.* packages still are, but not this one.

 # Introduction

 seantis.dir.base allows to put dexterity objects into 1-4 categories, showing those categories in a browsable and searchable catalog.